Buying used stuff: a critical step in environmental conservation

 Kids baseball gear

-We need more people choosing to reuse, repair, refuse, and rent rather than buying new to reduce the impact on our planet.
-Choose to waste less and live better by subscribing to our email list.
+We need more people choosing to reuse, repair, refuse, and rent rather than buying new to reduce our environmental impact.

 Sources: